Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-03.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: b624a1f17a0ee5f1d49d4ba4a09062a647a733767a004c92a0ac29d22181abf7
+hash: 6e37a95f0a96af896ae46acaa96b8dea5fdebd100d6a8d3017e889d30e20d7d8
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Аренда land участков`.
+In the framework of the practical part of the course you will have developed end-to-end example: application «lease of».

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.